-Codavel Performance Service is built on top of our core technology, Bolina: a mobile-first protocol that outperforms HTTP, including its latest version, HTTP3 (based on QUIC).
+Codavel Mobile CDN is built on top of our core technology, Bolina: a mobile-first protocol that outperforms HTTP, including its latest version, HTTP3 (based on QUIC).
 Bolina is capable of handling the worst network conditions, presenting robustness against latency and packet loss, regardless of the user’s network, device, or location.

 Speed matters, a lot.
 How fast content is delivered to a mobile app has a tremendous impact on user engagement, with faster apps getting an advantage over their competitors in relevant KPIs: